39 Must-dos in beautiful Western North Carolina

 30. Cruise down the Blue Ridge Parkway

 The Blue Ridge Parkway is a picturesque 469 mile stretch of roadway which has been rated “America’s Favorite Drive.”
-The drive, which runs from Shenandoah National Park to the Great Smoky Mountain National Park, is so lengthy that you could plan a whole day exploring different sights.
+The drive, which runs from Shenandoah National Park to the Great Smoky Mountain National Park, is so lengthy that you could plan an entire week exploring different sights.
 For those limited on time, simply enjoy the scenery enroute to a waterfall or state park.

 A view of the Parkway during leaf peeping season (late October)